-BACKGROUND .174 SECTION 1 Introduction .174 Section 1.1 What to do if you have a problem or concern 174 Section 1.2 What about the legal terms?
-174 SECTION 2 You can get help from government organizations that are not connected with us .175 Section 2.1 Where to get more information and personalized assistance 175 SECTION 3 To deal with your problem, which process should you use? .176 Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints?
-176 COVERAGE DE CISIONS AND APPEALS .177 SECTION 4 A guide to the basics of coverage decisions and appeals .177 Section 4.1 Asking for coverage decisions and making appeals: the big picture 177 Section 4.2 ection 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-179 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 180 Section 5.1 Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 .3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done 190
+BACKGROUND 174 SECTION 1 Introduction 174 Section 1.1 What to do if you have a problem or concern .174 Section 1.2 What about the legal terms? .174 SECTION 2 You can get help from government organizations that are not connected with us 175 Section 2.1 Where to get more information and personalized assistance .
+175 SECTION 3 To deal with your problem, which process should you use?
+176 Section 3.1 Should you use the process for coverage decisions and appeals?
+Or should you use the process for making complaints? .176 COVERAGE DE CISIONS AND APPEALS 177 SECTION 4 A guide to the basics of coverage decisions and appeals 177 Section 4.1 Asking for coverage decisions and making appeals: the big picture .
+177 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal .178 Section 4.3 Which section of this chapter gives the details for your situation?
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 180 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care • Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) .186 Section 5.4 Step-by-step: How a Level 2 Appeal is done .190